Wigtown: Churches

+Landmarks and culture

 Wigtown lies less than 1 mi from Bladnoch, a village with a distillery producing malt whisky of the same name.
 The River Bladnoch can be fished for Atlantic salmon and has historically been well known as one of Scotland's finest rivers producing spring fish.
 It meets the River Cree in Wigtown Bay, meandering through a large area of salt marsh which has been designated as a Local Nature Reserve (LNR).
 Wigtown Bay is the largest LNR in Britain, and is home to a wealth of wildlife, particularly birds.
 Some people come to admire them from the comfort of the viewing hides situated near the harbour, others, wildfowlers, come to harvest some of the plentiful ducks and geese attracted by the extensive conservation work carried out by the Wigtown Wildfowling Club.
 The first pair of ospreys to return to Galloway in over 100 years arrived in 2004.
 A live camera link to their nest was created and can be viewed in the Wigtown County Buildings.

 To the east of Wigtown is The Martyrs' Stake, a monument marking the traditional site where the Wigtown Martyrs were drowned in the 17th century.
 Their graves are in the Parish Church cemetery.
 There is a small cell in the County Buildings in which they were imprisoned prior to their execution.
 This cell is all that remains of a much older building which was largely destroyed to make way for the County Buildings (built in 1862).

+Events

+The Wigtown Book Festival is a ten-day literary festival held annually in Wigtown.
+The first event took place in 1999.

+The Wigtown Agricultural Show is an annual event held in August, having been held since 1811.

+Bookshops

+In 2018, Wigtown had 13 retail bookshops, one of which was mail-order.
+The town has its own bookseller's association.
+The bookshops mean that Wigtown is estimated to have several hundred thousand books in the town.

+The Old Bank bookshop is located in a former bank and customs house.
+As the Customs House fell out of use with the decline of the port, it was bought and expanded as a branch of the City of Glasgow Bank, later the National Bank.

+The Bookshop in Wigtown is Scotland's largest second-hand bookshop.
+It is reported to have a mile of shelving and some 100,000 books.
+The owner, Shaun Bythell, has written a book about his experiences selling books in the town.

+The Open Book is a bookshop that is operated by customers who can take temporary charge of the shop and live in the accommodation above.